yetanalytics/mesos-pipeline/README.md

-## Example application for mesos continuous deploymen t
+## Example application for mesos continuous deployment

+an example application for continuous deployment on mesos following the tutorial at https://github.com/mesosphere/vny